microsoft/ContactCenterMessagingSDK-ios/AccessibilityiOS.md

 * [Keybord Reference docs](#accessibility-keyboard-reference-docs)

 ## Accessibility for links using custom actions
-1. Select the cell which having link.
+1. Select the cell which having links.
-2. swipe up for select link, if two or more links swipe up and it will announce selected link (it will not focus).
-It call e.g. Microsoft is the link then it will announce "Microsoft is the selected link, double tap to activate"
+2. Swipe-Up to select link, if two or more links swipe up and it will announce selected link (note - it will not focus).
+It will call out link with actions e.g. Microsoft is the link then it will announce "Microsoft is the selected link, double tap to activate"
-3. Double tap to open selected link.
+3. Double tap to open/activate selected link.

 ## Accessibility Voiceover Reference docs
 * **Use VoiceOver gestures on iPhone**: